The Perfect Easter Recipe- Easter Eggs and Bunnies!

-Wash each half of your Easter Sunday egg mold with hot soapy water and a soft sponge.
+Wash each half of your Easter Sunday egg mould with hot soapy water and a soft sponge.
 Let it dry.
-Use a ball of cotton wool to buff the inside of the mold.
-The better the shine on the mold, the better the chocolaty finish it will have.
+Use a ball of cotton wool to buff the inside of the mould.
+The better the shine on the mould, the better the chocolaty finish it will have.

 - Step 2:

 try to melt it down and temper the white chocolate for the brush strokes

 Colour half the melted white chocolate, if it’s vegan it’s been better because you are encouraging a more sustainable living, then brush graphic stripes of chocolate onto the moulds.
 Let each colour set before you add the next.
 Go over some stripes twice or thrice to make the colours pop out.

 Line a baking sheet with parchment.
 Melt and temper the milk chocolate.
 Half-fill one mould with the chocolate, then tip it this way and that to completely cover the mould.

 Scrape a palette knife across the mould to clean up the excess colour.
 Repeat the same with the other half of the egg.
 Set the moulds on the lined sheet.
 Next, transfer to the fridge and leave to set for about 10 mins.

 When the chocolate is solid, flex the moulds to release gently.
 You will soon see the air slowly creepy its way between the plastic and the shiny, hard chocolate.
 Heat oven to 180C/160C